InturiVineeth/vineethinturi.github.io/Analytics-Engineering/ai_workforce_project_readiness_analysis.md

 # AI Workforce & Project Readiness Analysis

+## My Role & Contribution

+In this analytics project, I worked on structuring project, employee, timesheet, payroll, client, skills, and training-related data into a business-ready analytical framework.
+The goal was to help leadership understand workforce allocation, project effort, client workload, delivery risk, and AI-readiness opportunities across consulting projects.

+My work focused on analyzing data from multiple operational sources, cleaning inconsistent project and employee records, standardizing client and technology fields, building SQL logic for project-hour and payroll analysis, and designing metrics that could support leadership reporting and AI investment planning.

+The analysis helped identify which projects had high manual effort, which employees had strong exposure to data/cloud/automation technologies, and which project areas could be evaluated for future AI Agent enablement or workforce upskilling.

 ## Project Overview

 In an IT consulting environment, leadership often needs visibility into how employees are allocated across projects, how many hours are being invested, which clients consume the most effort, what technologies are being used, and where automation or AI Agent opportunities may exist.